karrelqueen/girlfriend/README.md

 # girlfriend
 Discord-bot "girlfriend"
-Note: there aren't node_modules, 'cause i'm stupid
+Note: there are no node_modules, 'cause i'm stupid